Sequential active learning of low-dimensional model representations for reliability analysis: Numerical experiments

 The two quadratic LSF models with 10 and 100 input dimensions demonstrate how the required number of LSF evaluations depends on the problem dimension in both surrogate-based approaches.
 This is due to the fact that the PLS-PCE model requires at least $d$ (often more) samples to identify a suitable subspace.
-Thus, as described above, we choose $n_{\mathcal{E}}$ as a multiple of $d$.
+Thus, as described above, we choose $n_{\mathcal{E}}$ as a multiple of $d$. {Since the surrogate-free version of SIS-aCS does not possess such a dependence on a problem dimension at all, the ratio of computational cost associated with SIS and ASSIS decreases as $d$ increases.
+This observation also indicates that if $d$ grows large enough, SIS-aCS will outperform any surrogate-based approach.
+This is expected for cases with $d = \mathcal{O}(10^5)$ and above; therefore, this observation is of little practical relevance for most engineering models, where ASSIS will likely be the most cost-effective choice.}